Elizabeth Zechmeister: Career

 Zechmeister held her first position as an assistant professor at University of California, Davis, in 2003 before joining the faculty at Vanderbilt University in the Department of Political Science in 2008.
 She became Cornelius Vanderbilt Professor of Political Science in 2018.
-Zechmeister is director of the Latin American Public Opinion Project (LAPOP).
+Zechmeister is director of the LAPOP Lab (formerly known as the Latin American Public Opinion Project).
 As Director, she oversees the AmericasBarometer, a comparative public opinion survey that covers 34 nations including all of North, Central, and South America and many Caribbean nations.
 The survey typically includes more than 40,000 interviews, and is the most expansive regional survey project in the Western Hemisphere.
 Zechmeister is also a co-founder of the South-east Latin American Behavior Consortium (SELAB).

 Her research has been supported by the National Science Foundation, the United States Agency for International Development (USAID), the Open Society Foundations, the United Nations Development Programme (UNDP), and the Inter-American Development Bank, among others.
 In 2012, she received the Vanderbilt A&S Jeffrey Nordhaus Award for Excellence in Undergraduate Teaching and in 2015 she received the Vanderbilt Award for Excellence in Graduate Teaching.

 Zechmeister is Associate Editor of the Journal of Experimental Political Science and an editorial board member of the following journals: Comparative Political Studies, The Journal of Politics, and Political Behavior.